rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

-# Why is it Not Worth More?
+# Why is it not Worth More?

 ...